As a big fitness/nutrition geek, I am constantly consuming the latest information on how to improve the health of our overweight & inactive society.

 - People, who were asked to choose a healthy meal, chose meals that they perceived as similarly tasty.

-- We like to eat tasty food…and we’re not willing to abandon yummy to get healthy
+- We like to eat tasty food…and most of us are not willing to abandon yummy to get healthy

 - We already know which foods are healthy and which are unhealthy